Ronmi/mailserver-in-container/README.md

 - Postfix for sending mail, with SSL/STARTTLS support.
 - Dovecot for receiving mail, with SSL support.
-- SpamAssassin for spam detection, with global bayes filter.
+- SpamAssassin for spam detection, with per-user based bayes filter.
+- Automatically learning for spam detection:
+  * Move mail to `Spam` or `Junk` folder for reporting to SpamAssassin as spam.
+  * Move mail from `Spam` or `Junk` folder for reporting to SpamAssassin as normal mail.
 - Certbot to obtain free SSL certification, with auto-renewal.
 - PostfixAdmin for easier administrating.
 - Webmail-ready (PHP-based), install RainLoop/Roundcube/whatever you want in a jiffy.